mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 ##### In Conclusion

+TODO: Do we actually need this?

-Validations with Validatable (in DataMapper) are that much more powerful than their counter-parts in ActiveRecord, and therefore, you should switch to DataMapper (or Validatable)
+Validations with dm-validations (in DataMapper) are that much more powerful than their counter-parts in ActiveRecord, and therefore, you should switch to DataMapper.

 #### Callbacks